 There are three levels of the award, with each level requiring a bigger commitment of both effort and time.
 The Bronze Award is for students aged 14 and over and requires a minimum participation of 6 months; the Silver Award is for students aged 15 and over and requires a minimum participation of 12 months; and the Gold Award is for students aged 16 and over and requires a minimum participation of 18 months.

 The programme requires students to participate in five sections of service, adventurous journey, skills development, physical recreation and a residential project.
 While many of the requirements can be completed through the service, outdoor education and activities elements of the UWCSEA programme, many students also use additional, external activities to complete their NYAA requirements.

 UWCSEA offers students in High School (generally in Grades 9 and 10) the opportunity to enrol directly into the Silver Level programme.
-A number of the Grade 9 Adventure Programme outdoor education expeditions also count towards the Silver Level Adventurous Journey requirement for NYAA, as long as students are prepared to undertake the additional requirements and can commit to the other elements of the NYAA.
 The final level - Gold - is available to students who are committed to the programme through further activity in Grades 11 and 12, including an adventurous expedition during one of their term breaks (in addition to Project Week).